pws-hub/cubic-studio/README.md

 `npm install` for those who prefere it.

-At the project root, look for the file with the name `.env.sample`.
-Remove the `.sample` from the file name and it becomes your `.env` file and contains the necessary environment variables to run the project.
+At the project root, look for the file with the name `.env.dev`.
+Remove the `.dev` from the file name and it becomes your `.env` file and contains the necessary environment variables to run the project.

 Then run the command below to start the app